-We share in the success of our retail tenants through turnoverlinked top-up rents.
-The like for like sales growth has significantly outperformed British Retail Consortium (BRC) reported sales growth over the last nine successive quarters.
+We share in the success of our retail tenants through turnover-linked top-up rents.
+The like for like sales growth has significantly outperformed British Retail Consortium (BRC) reported sales growth over the last nine sucessive quarters.

-Other Managed Stations Income (including advertising) (£162 million)
+Other Managed Stations Income (including advertising) (£8 million)

-Historically, non-retail Major Stations lettings have been largely of an ancillary nature.
+Historically, non-retail Major Stations lettings have been largely of an ancillary nature e.g. to TOC's or retailer storage space.
 During CP4 we are investing in opportunities to bring unused or low income-generating space to a more profitable use, in particular serviced offices.
+This strategy will build our income base for CP5 and offer further long-term opportunities for growth through continued investment in the next control period should market conditions permit.